itislu/42free/README.md

 42free works by moving directories or files from your home directory to the sgoinfre directory and leaving behind a symbolic link in the original directory.

-This works because the allowed space in sgoinfre is usually much larger than the allowed space in your home directory.
+The allowed space in sgoinfre is usually much higher than in your home directory.

+Applications that need the moved files will just follow the symbolic link and access them from sgoinfre.

 ---